Access4all/adg/pages/knowledge/screen-readers/relevant-combinations/README.md

 However: even if there are general limitations to the representativeness of the survey, it provides the best currently available data regarding the preferences of screen reader users, particularly in North America and Europe, including the UK.

 #### Results for mobile devices

-Almost all (86.3%) of the respondents use a screen reader on a mobile device or tablet.
-That's a greater usage than on laptop (83.9%) or desktop (67.5%).
+Almost all (91.3%) of the respondents use a screen reader on a mobile device or tablet.

-The reponses to the question "Which of the following mobile screen readers do you commonly use?" show us that VoiceOver/iOS (71.2%) and TalkBack (33.0%) are by far the most popular mobile screen readers.

-Regarding the question, which browser is used with the user's primary mobile screen reader, the survey results show that Safari (62.7%) and Chrome (25.2%) are the prevailing mobile browsers.

-Respondents with disabilities used iOS devices at a higher rate than those without disabilities.
-For 69% of them iOS is the primary mobile platform, followed by Android (27.5%).
+##### Mobile/tablet platforms:

+- Apple iOS: 70.6%
+- Android: 27.6%
+- Chrome OS: 0.5%
+- Other mobile/tablet platforms: 1.3%

+##### Mobile screen readers used:

+- VoiceOver: 70.6%
+- TalkBack: 34.7%
+- Commentary/Jieshuo: 10.1%
+- Other mobile screen readers: 24%

+##### Primary mobile web browser:

+- Safari: 58.2%
+- Chrome: 27.9%
+- Firefox: 4.6%
+- Other mobile web browsers: 9.3%

+See [webaim.org/projects/screenreadersurvey10/#mobile](https://webaim.org/projects/screenreadersurvey10/#mobile){ target=_blank } for details.

 #### Results for desktop/laptop computers